 Improved ROM for Patient with Meniscus Tear

-Read below how ANF Therapy® has improved the range of motion of a patient suffering from persistent knee pain due to a meniscus tear:
+Read below how ANF Therapy® helped a patient suffering from persistent knee pain due to a meniscus tear to improve the range of motion.

-Check out the video to see the improvement in his range of motion after a single session of ANF Therapy®!
-Not only was he able to squat lower, he was also able to maintain the deep squat position for a longer period of time.
+Not only was he able to squat lower, but he was also able to maintain the deep squat position for a longer period of time.”

 – via @movementunlocked